 Does It Work?

-The idea of fiber helping people lose weight is nothing new and, fiber has been the main ingredient in several weight loss supplements previously reviewed on this site.
-Because there are studies showing it works, I would not be surprised if some people said Metamucil curbed their appetite and helped them lose weight.
+The idea of fiber helping people lose weight is nothing new, and fiber has been the main ingredient in several weight loss supplements previously reviewed on this site.
+Because studies are showing it works, I would not be surprised if some people said Metamucil curbed their appetite and helped them lose weight.

 While I wouldn't call it the “Metamucil diet,” I have no problem with something that adds extra fiber, especially if it leads to people eating foods that also have fiber.